See also herbal medicine.

 Life-Threatening Situations

-In addition to a compact first aid manual, here's a list of items of other supplies to assemble:
+In addition to a compact first aid manual and watertight case, here's a list of items and supplies to assemble:

-To handle both wilderness and urban emergencies, paramedics are taught easy-to-remember terms and acronyms to simplify a job that's often carried out in extreme conditions and under pressure.
-The most common is ABC, familiar to anyone who has taken a first aid class.
-It instructs the first responder to make sure the victim has the following: a clear Airway, unbstructed Breathing and normal Circulation.
-In the backcountry, you can add D for Disabilities (like allergies or hypertension) and E for the Environment.
+To handle both wilderness and urban emergencies, paramedics are taught easy-to-remember terms and acronyms to simplify a job that's often carried out in extreme conditions.
+The most common is ABC, which instructs the first responder to make sure the victim always has a clear Airway, unbstructed Breathing and normal Circulation.
+In the backcountry, you can add Disabilities (like allergies or diabetes) and the Environment (extreme heat, high altitude, etc.).
+In the event of a severe injury, a patient's pulse, heart rate and temperature is measured every five minutes in the event that shock or some other obstacle to perfusion (circulation) sets in.

-Subjective info: This includes initial observations and whatever the patient communicates about his/her condition, and
+Subjective info: This includes initial observations and whatever the patient communicates about his/her condition.

-After the exam is finished, the first responder generates the following:
+After the exam is finished, the first responder has enough info for the following two items:

-Assessment: A diagnosis of the primary and secondary injuries, and any complicating factors.
+Assessment: A diagnosis of the primary and secondary injuries, along with any complicating factors.

 Plan: The steps for treating and transporting the victim.

-Now here's the SOAP in more detail: After confirming the scene is safe, your first contact with the patient generally consists of an introduction and offer of help.
-EMT's ask a standard series of questions - "What's your name?
+In carrying out the SOAP, an emergency responder ask a standard series of questions - "What's your name?
 What time of day is it?
 How many fingers am I holding?
 What happened to you?"
-The answers enable you to quickly assess if the situation is more serious than it appears -- for instance in the case of a head injury or stroke, where the patient slurs his or her speech.
+The answers enable you to quickly assess if the situation is more serious than it appears.
+For instance, in the case of a head injury or stroke, you may notice a patient slurring his or her speech.
+The responder may also ask his victim to squeeze his hand or follow the movement of his finger with the eyes.
+These tests can indicate a possible neurological injury.

-Until any injury involving the spine is ruled out, you should secure the head, neck and back in a CSPINE position.
-Meanwhile, if the answers to the four questions above demonstrate a satisfactory level of responsiveness, then the patient is said to be "AO times 4", meaning Alert and Oriented, which is documented on paper as AOX4.
+If the answers to the four questions and/or tests demonstrate a satisfactory level of responsiveness, then the patient is said to be "AO times 4", meaning Alert and Oriented.
+This is documented on paper as AOX4.

 Signs and Symptoms: This includes CSM (circulation, sensation and movement), PERL (are the pupils equal and reactive to light?), skin color and dampness, body temperature, pain and tenderness, range of movement for the limbs, any visible wounds, etc. Feel for dampness in clothing, as that can indicate bleeding or other discharge.